 Once you find out you are pregnant, the next step is to interview OBGYNS / Midwives.

-You don’t have to skip the above mentioned skip this and go straight into your first prenatal visit
+to go straight to your first prenatal visit

 (but this is a little known fact!)

 What Happens When You Notice Red Flags?

 When I got pregnant with my first baby, I asked my closest friend if she liked her OBGYN, I got his name and office directions and scheduled my first prenatal visit.
 I didn’t even do the interview step!
 But come week 40 of my pregnancy, and I still had not gone into labor, I suddenly started becoming aware of several red flags that had been waving during my entire pregnancy right below my nose that I had not even noticed until it was my due date.